inactivitytimeout/labists_pi_car/README.md

 Smart Car Kit Limitations:

+- The supplied pi image does not connect to your local wifi - makes it's own unsecured wifi network
 - Phone app requires connecting directly to car's unsecured wifi network (for camera) or bluetooth
 - Included pi os image comes from an unknown source
 - Difficult to locate and use the car's Python source code